The one secret that gets 300% more buyers for your business

 2. What happens after the ad is posted publicly (or selectively sent to prospects)?
 It gets ignored.

 The market is filled with junk.
 There are thousands and thousands of listings at the various marketplaces and 99% of these are a waste of time.
 Any buyer worth his salt has developed techniques for shortlisting a few of the ads for a closer look.
 They need to be ruthless here.
-Successfully finding a business to acquire depends not on how good a finder you are, but on how good & quick you are at eliminating the flotsam and jetsam.
+Successfully finding a business to acquire depends not on how good a finder the buyer is, but on how good & quick he is at eliminating the flotsam and jetsam.